mleprince018/azure-certifications/DP-900 Azure Data Fundamentals.md

     - can use same set of server products, dev tools & expertise across envm

 - [**Azure SQL Managed Instance**](https://learn.microsoft.com/en-us/azure/azure-sql/managed-instance/sql-managed-instance-paas-overview?view=azuresql): PaaS middle option that provides with middle option between IaaS & full PaaS
+    - can create single instance or an Azure Arc managed instance
     - *Use-cases*: general cloud migration to Azure with minimal app changes
         - if you used linked servers, service broker (message system to distr work across servers), or db mail - should use managed instance
         - can be deployed on-prem or in another cloud using Azure Arc